Summer Piano Academy

 Co-Artistic Director

-Born in a musician family, Tina Juan Park, previous named as Juan Li started learning piano at the age of 5.
-At the age of 7 she won the First Young Artist Competition in her home state, Hubei which prepared her to a long journey of 13 years of study at the Shanghai Conservatory of Music.
-In 1998 she immigrated to the United States on a full scholarship from the University of Notre Dame and pursued her masterʼs degree in piano performance.
-Later on she earned her doctorate degree of musical arts in piano performance from the University of Minnesota where she studied with Professor Alexander Braginsky.
+Born into a family of musicians, pianist Tina Juan Park (formerly Juan Li) began piano studies at age five.
+By age seven, she won the First Young Artist Competition in Hubei, China, leading to 13 years of study at the Shanghai Conservatory.
+In 1998, she immigrated to the United States on a full scholarship to the University of Notre Dame, where she earned a master’s degree in piano performance.
+She later completed a Doctor of Musical Arts degree in piano performance at the University of Minnesota under Professor Alexander Braginsky.